Posts I owe your Request | HTTP Request Smuggling leads to Full Accounts takeover

 cat list_of_hosts.txt | python3 smuggler.py

-Note: These scanner will not guarantee the existing of vulnerability, there are false positives so you need to validate every finding of any of these tools.
+Note: These scanners will not guarantee the existence of vulnerabilities; there are false positives, so you need to validate every finding of any of these tools.

 The Finding